ReneDCDSL/ReneDCDSL.github.io/_posts/2023-10-20-Cuisine & Ingredient Clustergin.md

 ![png](/img/posts/Cuisine/output_87_1.png)

 This curve represent the amount of variance a PCA with k components would contain.
-We can see a very sharp curve, increasing very fast on the first few several hundreds components, before curving horizontally.
+We can see a very sharp curve, increasing very fast on the first few several hundreds of components, before curving horizontally.
 This means that a model that would have 500 principal components would contain almost 95% of the variance coming from all ingredients.
 Unfortunately, we can see that a model with just 2 principal components does not carry a majority of the total variance.

     Variance ratio of the first 2 principal components: 11.08%